BSPLAZA/WhisperKey/docs/ISSUES_AND_SOLUTIONS.md

 Text insertion only works in editable text fields

 **Solution**:
-Detect if current focus is text field, if not:
-- Copy transcription to clipboard
+Implemented clipboard fallback:
+1. Added isTextFieldFocused() method to check if cursor is in text field
+2. If not in text field, save to clipboard automatically
-- Show message "Saved to clipboard - press ⌘V to paste"
+3. Show message "📋 Saved to clipboard (X words) - press ⌘V to paste"
-- Play different sound to indicate clipboard mode
+4. Play different sound (Pop vs Glass) to indicate clipboard mode
+5. Also handle noFocusedElement error with clipboard fallback

 **Prevention**:
 - Always provide fallback for user actions
 - Never lose user data silently
+- Give clear feedback about what happened

-**Time Lost**: TBD
+**Time Lost**: 15 minutes

 ---
 *Last Updated: 2025-07-11 08:25 AM PST*